Stetsasonic

-Stetsasonic is an American hip hop band.
-Formed in 1981 in Brooklyn, New York City, New York, Stetsasonic was one of the first hip hop acts to perform with a full band and use live instrumentation in their recordings, paving the way for future hip hop bands such as The Roots.
+Stetsasonic is an American hip-hop group.
+Formed in 1981 in Brooklyn, New York City, New York, Stetsasonic was one of the first hip-hop acts to perform with a full band and use live instrumentation in their recordings, paving the way for future hip-hop bands such as the Roots.
 The band combined beat-boxing, sampling technology, and live band performance, incorporating R&B, jazz, dancehall reggae, and rock into its sound.
 Stetsasonic is also considered one of the acts that pioneered jazz rap.

 Though rumored to have disbanded in 1991, soon after the release of its third album, Blood, Sweat & No Tears, Stetsasonic continues to record and perform together, as evidenced by their subsequent release, "People In The Neighborhood", and their performance at the Urban Matterz Hip Hop Festival in 2019.
 Individual members branched out to explore solo careers, while still maintaining Stetsasonic.
 Frukwan and Prince Paul were founding members of the Gravediggaz, while the latter also became a record producer, as did Daddy-O.

 History

 Originally, the band was known as The Stetsasonic 3 MC's.
 The original group consisted of Daddy-O, Delite, and Crown Supreme.
 Daddy-O and Delite changed the group's name and style to Stetsasonic the Hip-Hop Band.
-Additional members were: Wise The Human Mix Machine; Prince Paul; the Devastating Beat Creator (DBC); drummer Bobby Simmons; and Frukwan, who replaced Crown Supreme.
+Additional members were Wise The Human Mix Machine, Prince Paul, the Devastating Beat Creator (DBC), drummer Bobby Simmons, and Frukwan, who replaced Crown Supreme.
 Stetsasonic clinched a deal with Tommy Boy Records when DBC created and played the funky bassline for its debut single "If You Can't Say It All Just Say STET", live for Tom Silverman, owner of Tommy Boy.
 After a few months of the single being in regular rotation on radio stations, the band released its first album On Fire (1986).
 The album received mixed reviews, though the follow-ups, In Full Gear and Blood, Sweat & No Tears, were critically acclaimed.

 A 1988 The New York Times article said that the band mirrored the rise of artistic, profound rap music: "While pop's political commentary often seems secondary to catchy melodies and commercial acceptability, rap's tough sound sharpens its commentary".
 As a "hip hop band", dependent on instruments as well as turntables, the band was also known for live shows, though sometimes the "rap-show format prevented Stetsasonic from employing the band instrumentation and studio layering that make their records so distinctive."